mapsplugin/cordova-plugin-googlemaps-doc/v1.4.0/Before-bug-reporting.md

 # Before bug reporting

-Thank you for using PhoneGap-GoogleMaps-Plugin.
+Thank you for using cordova-googlemaps-plugin.

 If you get in a trouble, I'm sorry for that.
 Many people reports many issues, however there are many reasons.